haf/Http.fs/README.md

   * withBasicAuthentication sets the Authorization header with the username and password base-64 encoded
   * withBasicAuthentication encodes the username and password with ISO-8859-1 before converting to base-64
   * withResponseCharacterEncoding sets the response character encoding
+  * withProxy sets proxy address and port
+  * withProxy can set proxy with custom credentials
+  * withProxy can set proxy with default credentials
+  * withProxy can set proxy with no credentials

 Integration tests describe submitting the request and handling the response:
   * connection keep-alive header is set automatically on the first request, but not subsequent ones